w3f/polkadot-wiki/docs/learn/how-to/add-ledger-account.md

     **Remember the combination** you used here (e.g., 0 and 0) because you will be asked to enter it if you need to re-add your Ledger in the future.
 Any other combination (e.g. 0/1 or 1/1) will produce a different Polkadot account.

 7\.
-Well done!
 You should see your account appear on the Accounts page under "Hardware" account type:

 **![](../../assets/how-to/65024729665.png)**